-Passenger car freeze protection is a concern for rolling stock with potable water-bearing systems, typically supplying onboard toilet facilities and galleys.
-During frigid weather, the potable water-bearing system on a passenger train car is at risk of freezing if the temperature drops too low.
-The results could be burst pipes and tanks, taking the car out of service and resulting in expensive and lengthy repairs.
+Passenger car freeze protection is a concern for rolling stock, with potable water-bearing systems typically supplying onboard toilet facilities and galleys.
+During frigid weather, the potable water-bearing system on a passenger train car is at risk of freezing, resulting in expensive and lengthy repairs.

-During normal operation, a passenger train car’s heating will keep the water from getting too cold.
-However, when the heat is turned off for switching locomotives, during layovers or a power outage, the temperature inside of the cabin can quickly fall towards freezing.
-If the water in the system is not heated or drained it could freeze and potentially cause a lot of damage that can disrupt kitchen galleys and sanitary systems.
-To mitigate the risk of freezing pipelines, passenger train cars should have a freeze protection plan for winter weather.
+Typically, a passenger train car’s heating will keep the water from getting too cold.
+However, when the heat is turned off for switching locomotives, during layovers, or due to a power outage, the temperature inside of the cabin can quickly fall towards freezing.
+If the water in the system is not heated or drained, it can freeze and cause a lot of damage, disrupting kitchen galleys and sanitary systems.
+Passenger train cars should have a freeze protection plan for winter weather to mitigate this risk.

 ThermOmegaTech®’s line of GURU PC® passenger car freeze protection valves are self-operating, thermostatic drain valves that protect potable water-bearing systems from freezing.
-The GURU PC ¾” and 1″ valves monitor ambient temperatures and will automatically drain the water tanks if the air temperature falls to the valve’s set-point, 35°F, preventing burst piping and frozen tanks.
-Completely mechanical, with no outside power required, its high flow design allows for rapid draining, eliminating costly freeze damage.
+The GURU PC ¾” and 1″ valves monitor ambient temperatures.
+They will automatically drain the water tanks if the air temperature falls to the valve’s set-point (35°F), preventing burst piping and frozen tanks.
+Completely mechanical, with no outside power required, its high flow design rapidly drains the system eliminating costly freeze damage.

-Once the power and heat have been restored to the train, the GURU PC® will modulate closed, allowing the passenger car’s water tank to be refilled before returning to service.
+Once power and heat are restored to the rail car, and the GURU PC® valve warms up, it will modulate closed, allowing the passenger car’s water tank to be refilled before returning to service.
 ThermOmegaTech® recommends using their electric heater assembly to quickly close the valve after activation to get the car back into service as soon as possible.

 The advanced, reliable GURU PC® valves increase up-time on passenger cars by preventing water lines from freezing before any damage can occur.

 GURU® Rebuild Program

 GURU PC® valves are recommended to be replaced every 18-24 months.
-ThermOmegaTech® offers a rebuild program where your maintenance personnel can quickly and easily replace the valve cartridge assembly in-line.
+ThermOmegaTech® offers a rebuild kit where your maintenance personnel can quickly and easily replace the valve cartridge assembly in line.
 To learn more, visit our Rebuild Program page.